Muna Municipality

-Muna Municipality (In the Yucatec Maya Language: “soft water") is one of the 106 municipalities in the Mexican state of Yucatán containing (270.81 km2) of land and is located roughly 50 km south of the city of Mérida.
+Muna Municipality (In the Yucatec Maya Language: "soft water") is a municipality in the Mexican state of Yucatán containing 270.81 km2 of land and is located roughly 50 km south of the city of Mérida.

 History

 There is no accurate data on when the town was founded, though it existed before the conquest, as part of the chieftainship of Tutul Xiu.
 At colonization, Muna became part of the encomienda system.
 The areas encompassing Muna and Dzán Municipality were joined for a time during the encomienda system.
 The first encomendero was Castilla in 1549 and it then passed to Alonso Rosado and Diego Rosado.
 By 1607 the encomendero was Pedro Rosado.
 In 1625, the trusteeship passed to Diego de Jáuregui and Francisca Rosado and in 1629 to Sebastián de Mendoza and Diego de Mendoza.

 Yucatán declared its independence from the Spanish Crown in 1821, and in 1825 the area was assigned to the low sierra partition of Mama Municipality.
 In 1867 it was transferred to the Ticul Municipality and confirmed as its own municipality in 1988.